mosesfinlay/vidnote-2.0/README.md

 ### Run the following commands in the route of the project directory

-Install the dependencies
+Install all the dependencies
 ```
-npm install
+npm install-all
 ```

 Create a .env file